Bus accessibility

 For further information or to arrange a training session to obtain a 'permit for travel' please contact us.

-Extra Help to Travel Card
+Extra Help to Travel

 For example, maybe you’re a little unsteady on your feet so need time to get to your seat before the driver pulls away from the stop or you lip read so need the driver to face you when they speak.
 Whatever the help you need, these little cards will either already have an appropriate message for you to use, or you can fill in one of the blank ones with your own request for help.

-You can download the Extra Help cards here >>
+You can download our Extra Help to travel cards (Journey assistance cards) here.

 Wheelchair Access